CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 The party left tuntin and Luc joined them, they tried to help the suffering people there The party has been traveling and talking to the masked man, winter fast approaches and they are no closer to finding Vex.
-The party is lost in a forest in the middle of a winter storm, they are hungry and freezing to death They encounter werewolves and Finacrio and Sirus almost die.
+The party is lost in a forest in the middle of a winter storm, they are hungry and freezing to death They encounter werewolves and Finacrio and Sirius almost die.

 Session 35:
 The party made it away from the werewolves and continued to trek the frozen tundra injured and broken.
 They come across Vengward who is an assassin kiki that lives apart of the hive.
 They talk and get rest and food.
-Luc tells Uhtred that they are brothers in some way and that Uhtred will always have his protection Sirus talks to Luc and Luc draws his sword on him Uhtred sees sirius’s notebook and its the same phrase written in it over and over again.
+Luc tells Uhtred that they are brothers in some way and that Uhtred will always have his protection Sirius talks to Luc and Luc draws his sword on him Uhtred sees sirius’s notebook and its the same phrase written in it over and over again.
 Luc leaves the party in the charge of Vengward and they are about to take out a lancer camp and hunker down for the winter.